dan-da/bitprices/README.md

 For modern HD wallets, the auditor would simply ask for the wallet master XPub key.
 The auditor would then use a tool such as [hd-wallet-addrs](https://github.com/dan-da/hd-wallet-addrs) to obtain the complete address list.

-# Intra-wallet transfers and Change Addresses

-As of version 1.0.4, the tool identifies transfers between wallet addresses and excludes them from reports by default.
-As such, movements to change addresses will not be included in reports or calculations.

-The --include-transfer flag can be used to include these transfers in reports.
-They will not be included in realized gain calculations (FIFO/LIFO) but will be included in column totals.

-The behavior in 1.0.4 has changed since 1.0.3.
-In particular, bitprices now splits sales rows to indicate 3rd party payments vs wallet transfers.

-If desired, the 1.0.3 behavior can be obtained by using the --disable-transfer flag.
-In this mode, wallet transfers will not be detected and sales rows will not be split.

 # Exporting addresses from wallets.